ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 $$

 ### Comparison to human performances

+The main goal of this student project is to determine if an Image Classification Model can outperform humans in guessing the countries or regions of images based solely on the image itself, without additional information.

 We compared our model's performance with our own.
 The results show that our best model outperforms us significantly.
 Even when matched against our advanced GeoGuessr player, Linus, the model performs much better.